The Woman in White (musical): Plot

 When Marian finds Walter, he joins her in her quest to learn the secret of Anne Catherick and avenge Laura's death.
 Marian believes that Anne's location is in a document that she witnessed Count Fosco sign the night she eavesdropped.
 Meanwhile, Glyde is happily betting the money that he has not yet received, which infuriates Fosco and leads to a split in their friendship.
 Marian and Walter are ready to leave for their visit to Count Fosco's.
-Marian is dressed specifically with the intent to use her feminine wiles against Fosco, which makes Walter suddenly realize his true feelings for her.
-Fosco, pleased with his part in the manipulation of everyone, gloats to himself and his pet mice.
+Marian is dressed specifically with the intent to use her feminine wiles against Fosco, which makes Walter suddenly realize his true feelings for her ("If Not For Me For Her").
+Fosco, pleased with his part in the manipulation of everyone, gloats to himself and his pet mice ("You Can Get Away With Anything").

 Marian and Walter go to Fosco's home to retrieve the document, where he attempts to seduce Marian, not realizing that she is purposefully playing along.
 She sends him to the bathroom to shave as a diversion, whilst she searches for the document.
 She finds it, and discovers the location of Anne's asylum.
 When Fosco returns from the bathroom he discovers that Marian is visiting for another purpose.
-A rejected Fosco admits if Marian were really interested in him, he would have proposed marriage.
+A rejected Fosco admits if Marian were really interested in him, he would have proposed marriage ("The Seduction").

 Marian and Walter go to the asylum to get the secret from Anne Catherick.
 However, when they arrive at Anne's cell, they find not Anne but Laura.
 Laura explains that Glyde put Laura in Anne's place at the asylum, killed Anne, then buried her in Laura's grave.
-In desperation the threesome head to Limmeridge House to try to learn the secret from Mr. Fairlie, who knows more about Anne Catherick than he says he does.
+In desperation the threesome head to Limmeridge House to try to learn the secret from Mr. Fairlie, who knows more about Anne Catherick than he says he does ("The Asylum").

 Meanwhile, Sir Percival Glyde has convinced Mr. Fairlie to give the Limmeridge Estate to him because he was married to Laura.
 Fairlie signs the document and Glyde goes off to catch a train.

 Marian, Laura and Walter arrive at Limmeridge House after Glyde has left for the train.
 Mr. Fairlie reveals that Anne Catherick is in fact Laura's half-sister, and they look identical.
 Marian tells him of the conspiracy, but Fairlie sadly tells her that he already signed the document.
-The three run to the train to stop Glyde from getting away.
+The three run to the train to stop Glyde from getting away ("Back to Limmeridge").